PaulBunker/patient-dashboard/README.md

 - There's a couple of TODO's in the code for you to find.
 - The table sometimes flashes, I would possibly investigate leaving the data in the table and having a loading overlay to prevent the screen from jolting about.
 - Pagination I started to think about this but ran out of time
+- Deployment, I really wanted to look into getting this deployed with some sort of CI but I sunk way too much time fighting with tests unfortunately.

+#### Thanks for your consideration